 Let’s explore why it’s important to recognize these strategic days and how your place of worship can leverage them to have an even greater impact in 2024.

 Plus, we’ll provide a list of some of the most well-known national holidays, religious observances, and awareness days that take place throughout the year.

-The importance of giving days
+The importance of strategic giving days

-Bring awareness to specific causes
+Bring awareness to specific community needs